floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-6.md

-# Spanning Tree Protocol (STP) – Theory and Practical Guide
+# Spanning Tree Protocol (STP)

-**Goal:** Understand what Spanning Tree Protocol is, why it is required, and how to configure and verify it in Cisco Packet Tracer.
+Understand what Spanning Tree Protocol is, why it is required, and how to configure and verify it in Cisco Packet Tracer.

 ---